bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-02.md

         }

 6. Open the **TicketMachine project** in BlueJ.
 Replace the constructor with the constructor from 5 and try it out.
 Were you right?
 Record your results in your report.
 7. Kara: Go back to the Greenfoot Scenario from last exercise.
 Look at the source code from Kara01 and KaraWorld01.
 Do these classes have constructors?
-If so, can you figure out what they do? (“super” calls the super class constructor).
+If so, can you figure out what they do? ("super" calls the super class constructor).
-8. (For the bored) Okay, so you’ve been programming since before you could talk and this is child’s play.
-Explore a little deeper – can you make the shapes canvas larger?
+8. (For the bored) Okay, so you've been programming since before you could talk and this is child's play.
+Explore a little deeper - can you make the shapes canvas larger?
 What happens when a figure hits the wall?
 How can you figure out where the wall is?
 Right, this is badly programmed.
 What would you have to do to get a shape to bounce off the wall?
 Can you do it?
 9. (For the really bored) Can you make the better-ticket-machine give proper change using Euro coins?

 ## Writeup - what to put in the Lab Report